The Perfect 2 to 3 Days in Philadelphia Itinerary

 Philadelphia City Hall

-If you still have some energy after seeing many of the top attractions in Philadelphia, consider paying a visit to the City Hall.
-It’s the largest municipal building in the United States, with over 14.5 acres of floor space, and is an architectural wonder to see both inside and out.
+The Philadelphia City Hall is the largest municipal building in the United States, with over 14.5 acres of floor space, and is an architectural wonder to see both inside and out.
 Inside, you can take a tour that details the history and creation of the city.

 You can also climb to the top of the tower for excellent views of the city.